 The success of PHLL depends on the many volunteers who donate their time to help keep PHLL an effective community organization.
 For the season, we will require each family to volunteer service time to help with the daily operations.

-Opportunities to fulfill your volunteer service requirements and to sign up for volunteer service will be communicated by the Team Volunteer Coordinator or Team Manager.
+Opportunities to fulfill your volunteer service requirements and to sign up for volunteer service will be communicated by the Team Parent/Volunteer Coordinator or Team Manager.
 An email will be sent when an urgent need for volunteers arises.

 Additional volunteer opportunities will be posted throughout the season and will be available on a first come basis.
 Once you choose a task, it will be your responsibility to complete that task at the time required.